 format, and use your official Hamline email account.

-budget use to a large pool of selected applicants, the program cannot fund
+budget in an attempt to accommodate such a large number of students, the program cannot fund

 students who skip the internal selection process and apply directly to NCUR.

 Your submission should be in the following format (for more information and

 tips on preparing your abstract, read over NCUR application instructions from last year.

 Of Squirrels and Men: A story of Platelet Storage

 Name of Author(s), Institution and Institutional Address:

 Bailee Sliker (Scott Cooper) Biology Department, University of Wisconsin-La Crosse,

 Students selected in the internal selection process will be invited to submit their abstracts to the national level via the NCUR 2014 website by December 6, 2013.
 Submitted abstracts will be evaluated by discipline-specific panels of experts who will select conference presenters.
 The results of that selection process are to be announced mid-January per the NCUR 28 timeline.